nournahtay/BiomarkerDiscovery-Hackbio/Stage 2/Stage 2: The Gene Expression Interpretation & Downstream Functional Enrichment Analysis of Glioblastoma.md

 _Figure 2: Heatmap with Sequential Palette_

-The heatmap with the diverging palette offers a more pleasant-to-the-eye interface that allows the viewer to easily distinguish between the over and underexpressed genes.
-Although the differing hues of the sequential palette could somewhat give insight on the changes, operating with one color is not preferable.
+The heatmap with the diverging palette offers a more pleasant-to-the-eye interface that allows the viewer to easily distinguish between the over and underexpressed genes As opposed to the sequential palette, which is not as insightful.

 ## **Functional Enrichment Analysis**

-To prepare the data for functional enrichment analysis, we began by splitting the data into two groups, then retrieving the mean for each data in order to calculate the fold changes.
-We then calculated the P-values and used them - along with the fold changes - to subset the upregulated and down regulated genes.
+To perform functional enrichment analysis, the data is split into two groups to calculate the p-values, and the means needed to calculate the fold change.
+The p-values and fold changes will be used as cutoff to subset up and down regulated genes.

-Upregulated: (fold change > 2 & P-Values < 0.2) & Downregulated: (fold change < -2 & p values < 0.2)

-For this analysis, we decided to focus on the upregulated genes, and to perform functional enrichment analysis using PANTHER _(Mi & Thomas)_, then ShinyGo _(Ge, Jung & Yao)_ for confirmation.
+Functional enrichment for this task was performed on the upregulated genes only using PANTHER _(Mi & Thomas)_, then ShinyGo _(Ge, Jung & Yao)_ for confirmation.
 We used the GO database and an FDR of <0.05 for both websites to ensure consistency and high significance.

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdawvKFZC0icpoxg237ekTDEeexyWiAZ3DNaiuqhhWcnsaixFNF2mTsUE6OuNNKJc0CUCq9Oq3jUwUwetL8FLGEu_Fvgjha1abdQ0wmmQ1AN4i4110aRu9oizGqjkWxhSf_ENKHjJlLv2fchFyYRgbh_4b1?key=DtMktn_nuLAIngoboGJAwA)